WWII codebreaker Alan Turing honored on new UK bank note - WTMJ

 “Turing is best known for his codebreaking work at Bletchley Park, which helped end the Second World War.
 However, in addition he was a leading mathematician, developmental biologist, and a pioneer in the field of computer science.
 He was also gay, and was treated appallingly as a result.”

-During World War II Turing worked at the secret Bletchley Park code-breaking center, where he helped crack Nazi Germany’s secret codes by creating the “Turing bombe,” a forerunner of modern computers.
+During World War II Turing worked at the secret Bletchley Park code-breaking center, where he helped crack Enigma by creating the “Turing bombe,” a forerunner of modern computers.
 He also developed the “Turing Test” to measure artificial intelligence.

-After the war he was prosecuted for homosexuality, which was then illegal, and forcibly treated with female hormones.
+After the war he was prosecuted for homosexuality, which was then illegal, and forcibly treated with female hormones — a form of chemical castration .
+His conviction led to the removal of his security clearance and meant he was no longer able to work for Government Communications Headquarters (GCHQ).
 He died at age 41 in 1954 after eating an apple laced with cyanide.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.